Xinhuanet: History

-The Xinhua website was established on November 7, 1997 and named the Xinhua News Agency Website with the URL: www.xinhua.org.
+The Xinhua website was established on 7 November 1997, and named the Xinhua News Agency Website with the URL: www.xinhua.org.
 In March 2000, it was renamed Xinhuanet.
 In July 2000, Xinhua Network Co., Ltd. was established and Xinhuanet used the new domain name www.xinhuanet.com.
-On December 12, 2000, Xinhuanet was approved to engage in news publishing business.
-On August 25, 2002, the second working floor of the Beijing Xidan Gaodeng Building was officially put into use.
+On 12 December 2000, Xinhuanet was approved to engage in news publishing business.
+On 25 August 2002, the second working floor of the Beijing Xidan Gaodeng Building was officially put into use.
 The total area of the website has reached more than 4,300 square meters, making it the largest Internet news publishing service platform of the Chinese Communist Party (CCP).
 In 2012, Xinhua launched a Uyghur language website.

+In June 2026, Xinhuanet filed plans to invest over CN¥1.1 billion into a project named "Xinhua Yudian", which is "an intelligent agent for learning, researching, and disseminating Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era". it will be focused on "spreading the positive voice" and provide users on information on current affairs and political news content to help them cope with information overload and "a dilemma of trust in distinguishing truth from falsehood".

 Content

 The website publishes news information in seven languages, including Chinese (Simplified and Traditional), English, French, Spanish, Russian, Arabic and Japanese.
+The international outreach of the site has been described as "part of the state’s online foreign propaganda project".

 Corporate affairs

 On January 8, 2012, following the listing of People's Daily Online on the A-share market last year, IPO application information on the China Securities Regulatory Commission's website showed that Xinhuanet's application for listing on the Shanghai Stock Exchange had been accepted.
-On October 28, 2016, Xinhuanet’s shares were listed on the Shanghai Stock Exchange.
+On October 28, 2016, Xinhuanet's shares were listed on the Shanghai Stock Exchange.